TYY1104641X/LDPC-codes/README.md

 I will continue updating the algorithm that transmit the log-likelihood message.

-Please test example by running main.m over MATLAB
+Please test the example by running main.m over MATLAB